amazinglySK/chessgo/README.md

 Chess implementation in the Go Programming Language using the [ebiten](https://ebiten.org/) library.

-## Game features
+## Game shortcomings

-- There's no check alert i.e. Game ends when the opponent captured your king
+- There's no check alert
+- Game ends when the king is captured
+- You cannot castle so don't hold yourself back from moving the king when you need to
 - Local Multiplayer (isn't online)

-*:stopwatch: I know these are not features but, sorry, didn't have much time for this project...*
+*:stopwatch: Sorry, didn't have much time for this project...*

 ## Quickstart